David-OConnor/plascad/README.md

 - Ctrl+F to search for a sequence.

 - Ctrl+C and Ctrl+V to copy and paste sequences.
 (Can copy selected nucleotides, features, and primers)
+- Ctrl + A to select all nucleotides.
 - Click and drag to select text.
 - Use the keyboard to insert nucleotides, move the cursor etc.
 - When a feature or primer is selected, that's what's copied, vice the selection.